 Software with high quality is an overarching goal of software evolution.
 However, what constitutes software quality in concrete terms, and above all how it is determined and achieved, is a ongoing challenge.
 This seminar is dedicated to this topic.

+This year we want to put special emphasis on not only considering the quality of source code.
+Requirements and tests are integral parts of software and its quality as well.
 In the seminar we will cover techniques for evaluating and improving the quality of requirements, tests, source code and processes.
-We want to learn the techniques not only in theory but also try them out with practical examples.
+We want to learn the techniques not only in theory but also try them out on practical examples.

 The seminar can be held in English as well as in German.

 Seminar presentations take place bundled at the end of the semester as a block event.
 Regular meetings will be arranged individually with the respective supervisor.